Rory Donnelly: Gillingham

 Donnelly joined Gillingham on a free transfer in 2015.

 On 28 April 2017, the club announced that he had "been suspended from his employment at the club with immediate effect".
 On 15 May, it was confirmed that he had been fined £700 after being caught driving without a full licence.
 Five days later, the club announced that Donnelly had been released at the end of his contract.

 Return to Cliftonville

 On 29 August 2017, Donnelly returned to Cliftonville signing a three-year contract.

 Glentoran

 On 31 January 2020, Donnelly joined East Belfast side Glentoran, signing a three-and-a-half-year contract.
 He made his debut for the side in a 0–0 draw against Carrick Rangers in the NIFL Premiership on 14 February 2020.

 Donnelly started the match as Glentoran defeated Ballymena United 2–1 in the final of the 2019–20 Irish Cup.
 The game was the first football match in the United Kingdom to host fans since the COVID-19 outbreak, with 250 fans from each team permitted at Windsor Park.

 On 10 April 2021, he scored a brace in a 2–0 win over Dungannon Swifts, including a header around 40 yards from goal.

+On 1 February 2024, Donnelly joined NIFL Championship side Newington on loan for the remainder of the season.

+On 7 May 2024, it was announced that Donnelly would be one of ten players departing Glentoran upon the expiry of their contracts.

+Third spell at Cliftonville

+Donnelly returned to Cliftonville for a third time on 16 July 2024, signing a one-year deal with the club.